 It’s as simple as that!
 I hope you found some good ideas.
 Thanks for reading.

-Let’s start a pandemic together, girls!
-Not the kind of dangerous pandemic we are in the middle of - I’m talking about an incurable global pandemic of kindness!
+Let’s start an incurable global pandemic together!
+A pandemic of kindness, that is!
 Would you like to start spreading acts of kindness around the globe?
-Here are 20 simple ideas to get you started!
+Here are 20 simple ideas that are perfect for tween and teen girls!
 Note: Make sure to get permission from your parents before visiting any other websites.

 I am so excited to get started with my acts of kindness!
 Which act are you going to try first?